MaciekGrr/frontend-nanodegree-arcade-game/project-journal.md

 9:48am - next thing to handle is to add char selection feature.
 ...
 TODO: add char selection.
 Need to write down how to tell the program which character to use, based on selection.
 Not sure I understand how sprite load n' display works.
 Need to think about that.

+***

+# Day 8 - Thu 26/4/18
+5:15am - all sprites are loaded in Engine.js because it uses Resource.js helper functions to do that.
+So, as the game begins chars sprites are loaded in Engine->Resources.load()
+Then when game starts sprites are rendered by main()->render()->renderEntities()->player.render().
+This:

+Player.prototype.render = function (sprite) {
+	ctx.drawImage(Resources.get(this.sprite), this.x, this.y);
+}

+So player.sprite is just a string.
+We define it so we can easily pass it into Resource.get(url).
+Resource.get(url) will then look for this url in the cached resources arr and return the img if found. ctx.drawImage build on this by rendering the img on the screen.

+So I can act on player.sprite.
+I can leave the defult BUT can surely change it.

+Try: if click on girl, this.sprite = girl url
+Yeah it was that easy.
+...It worked.

+Next: add a button that on click closes player modal.

+7:19am - how to use oop to render char based on what el clicked on modal?

+8:12am - need to communicate selection to player.sprite
+player.sprite can be:
+- player.sprite.charBoy
+- player.sprite.charCatGirl
+while selection can return:
+-
+...
+Implemented it in the simplest way: assign sprite url based on charDOM selected.
+Like before.
+So I just wasted 1 hour.
+Learned: keep it simple.
+...
+What I can do now is to extend selection to all available chars ...

+TODO: fix bug: .selected gets added to container div too

+11:27am - ok.
+So the problem was scope-related I guess.
+I solved it by storing all char els in var.
+Then I used it to loop through each char.
+For each char, when clicked add 'selected' class and remove it from other chars.
+...
+TODO: make game responsive (in the limit of canvas) ...
+Done by putting max-width e regulating fonts dims with mediaqs

+TODO: when reload page, save selection.
+Submit selection w/enter+btns ...

+1:00pm - so:
+* save selection for next refresh v add enter to win and select char modals

+TODO: save selection for next refresh
+Start w/char already w/selected class.
+...
+Solved.
+Problem was that I had added 'selected' to  char img, not container.
+Next is to refactor, send to production and submit

+TODO:
+v* refactor JS
+v* refactor CSS
+v* refactor HTML
+* send to production
+* push
+* test production
+* if prod works, submit project

+For some reason minified files are ctually bigger than original, plus they don't get in onestring.
+Check it tomorrow.